Ash2ish/Ash2ish/README.md

 - 🌍  I'm based in India

-- 🌱 I’m currently learning  **Full Stack development from coding ninja**
+- 🌱 I’m currently learning  **Full Stack development from coding ninjas**

 - 📫 How to reach me **ashishbju9@gmail.com**